 Lust for Power

-Since alpha male status warrants access to most females and the lowest statuses often preclude female access, it’s a natural male tendency being lustful for power.
+Since alpha male status warrants access to most females and the lowest statuses often preclude female access, it’s a natural male tendency to be lustful for power.

 Social Status in Primates

-Social status in humans and primates is less rigid and obvious than in chicken.
+Social status in humans and primates is less rigid and obvious than in chickens.

-It changes more often and it’s more dependent on a web on friends and support than on pure physical strength.
+It changes more often and it’s more dependent on a web of friends and support than on pure physical strength.

 After fights primates, as well as humans, often go through a ritual of reconciliation.

-Beginning a reconciliation can be not easy because it carry costs.
-It can easily be read as an act of submission, and as a loss of social status.
+Beginning a reconciliation can be not easy because it carries costs.
+It can easily be read as an act of submission and as a loss of social status.

 That’s why many human males sometimes don’t like asking for guidance, even in trivial things such as asking for directions as that would mean to admit the “superiority” of another man, albeit in a very circumstantial situation.

-The array of activities and profession that can give status in human cultures is wide and entails many, many different types of skills and knowledge.
+The array of activities and professions that can give status in human cultures is wide and entails many, many different types of skills and knowledge.